 The castanets are not shown in the picture because I positioned them on stage, where Carmen is supposed to play them.
 Also not shown are the instruments that are doubled: The 2 piccolos are in the same position as the flutes and the cor anglais is in the same position as the 2nd oboe.
 Finally, the on- and offstage cornets are also not shown.
 I create the offstage effect by making the sound very wet and soft.

-For La Traviata I use the exact same template with the addition of a Cimbasso to the trombone section.
+For La Traviata I used the exact same template with the addition of a Cimbasso to the trombone section.
+All other tracks are also based on the same template, sometimes with the addition of extra instruments as needed.